 Random Access Memory, usually shortened to “RAM” or simply “memory,” is one of the most important parts of any computer.
 But how much do you need?
-Current new PCs and similar devices range from around the 2GB mark to 16GB or more.
+Current new PCs and similar devices range from around the 2GB mark, to 16GB or more.

-How much memory you require will depend on two factors — how much you want to do, and how much you’re willing to spend.
-This article will focus on computers running a desktop operating systems such as Windows, Mac OS X, Linux, or Chrome OS.
+How much memory you require will depend on two factors, including what you want to do, and how much you’re willing to spend.
+This article will focus on computers running a desktop operating system, such as Windows, MacOS, and Chrome OS.

 An introduction to RAM

 A desk is a useful analogy to consider the difference between memory and storage.
 Think of RAM as the top of the desk.
 The bigger it is, the more papers you can spread out and read at once.
 Hard drives are more like the drawers underneath the desk, capable of storing papers you’re not using.

 The goal is to have enough RAM — or desk space — for all the applications you use in your life, on that particular device.
 Too little RAM, and things get clogged up.
-Too much RAM, and you just paid for memory that you may never use.
+Too much RAM, and you just paid for memory you may never use.

 Standard RAM shouldn’t be confused with video memory, however, a statistic associated with computer graphic cards.
-High-end 3D games rely on video RAM (VRAM), often expressed as “GDDR3” or something similar, whereas standard memory will simply be referred to as memory, RAM, or DDR3.
+High-end 3D games rely on video RAM (VRAM), often expressed as “GDDR5” or something similar, whereas standard memory will simply be referred to as memory, RAM, or DDR3.
 This may sound confusing, but thankfully, most manufacturers are very good about identifying VRAM clearly so consumers know what’s what.